3-day, hands-on clay workshop

 Sketchbook/ Pencil – Take notes!

-Template Tools - Heavy Paper/ Manilla file folders, scissors, ruler, pencil for template making
+Template Tools - Heavy Paper/ Manilla file folders, scissors, ruler, and pencil for template-making

-Banding wheel/ turn table- preferrably a free spinning one/ Tall Shimpo style
+Banding wheel/ turn table- preferably a free spinning one/ Tall Shimpo style

 Exacto knife (dull is imperative)- this is for cutting clay.
 Sharp ones cut your hands and the canvas on the table…